HellFactory/hellgate-frontend-clean/apps/web/README.md

 ## Skill Test

 1. Create components and pages for rendering Card and List
+   - Page must have List of Cards
+   - Page must have Draw button
+   - Page must have Pullback button
+   - Page must have Reset button
+   - Page must have Shuffle button
+   - Page must have Deck and count of cards remaining
+   - Page must have checkbox for sorting by suit
 2. Create a context for managing the state of the application
    - You can use pure React Context or use Redux, Recoil, or any other state management library
 3. Create a custom hook for managing the state of the application